- Aftermarket 10/22® 18" FLUTED BULL barrel

 Our aftermarket replacement for the .22LR Fluted Stainless Steel Bull Barrel is one of the best looking barrels on the market and performs with the expected KIDD Quality.
 The fluting enhancement in a .22 rimfire is more of an aesthetic or cosmetic feature rather than for cooling purposes.
 But this refined barrel doesn't just look good it is also guaranteed to group 1/2" at 50 yards.
 This bull barrel will slip into your factory 10/22® receiver or other aftermarket 10/22® receiver.

 We believe these are the finest barrels on the market, each one is hand lapped.
 Our stainless steel barrel is bored and rifled by Lothar Walther in Germany.
 Tony Kidd then performs all the final machining to make our match barrel a worthy KIDD product.
 A proprietary chamber reamer is used to ensure the cartridge and bullet feed smoothly.
 Our barrels are chambered to accept .22 LR ammo and have a 1:16 twist.
-Our muzzle threading is 1/2"-28 and is available with a protective cap or muzzle brake.
+Our muzzle threading is 1/2"-28 and is available with a protective cap.

 The unique convex extractor slot eliminates extraction problems by ensuring the extractor is always in perfect alignment with the case rim.
 Why doesn't everybody use this extractor slot?
 Because the tooling is very expensive and requires tolerances be held very close for proper machining.
 Each barrel receives an 11 degree crown and the double ring at the muzzle end with KIDD marked on the barrel.